NexaLinux/iso-builder/README.md

 - `sudo cp binary_grub-efi /usr/lib/live/build/binary_grub-efi`
 - `sudo chmod -R +x build.sh etc/auto/config etc/terraform.conf etc/`

-Then, to build:
+Then, to build the ISO:

 `sudo ./build.sh etc/terraform.conf`

-The resulting ISO, if successful, will be located in builds/`$ARCH`.
-The builder should automatically detect whether to build on ARM64 or AMD64, depending on the machine you run it on. **32-bit images are unsupported.**
+The resulting ISO, if successful, will be located in builds/`$ARCH`. **Keep in mind, we do not support ARM64 nor 32-bit builds!**

 This build system creates the images using `lb`/live-build with debootstrap to create images with configuration in `etc` folder.

+# Credits:
+- [Rhino Linux](https://github.com/rhino-linux/) for making the [ISO builder](http://github.com/rhino-linux/os/) (which this repo is a fork of).